JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ## What is covered

-In this tutorial we will create a simple desktop UI application using Compose Multiplatform UI framework.
+In this tutorial we will create a simple desktop UI application using the Compose Multiplatform UI framework.

 ## Prerequisites

  Compose for Desktop can produce applications for macOS, Linux and Windows platforms.
 So any of these platforms can be used for this tutorial.

-The following software has to be preinstalled:
+The following software must be preinstalled:
    * JDK 11 or later
    * IntelliJ IDEA Community Edition or Ultimate Edition 2020.3 or later (other editors could be used, but we assume you are using IntelliJ IDEA in this tutorial)